ronalde/best-served-local/README.md

 ### Required argument

 **`FONTSPEC`**
-: A `FONTSPEC` is a space separated list of family names, surrounded with quotes or space-escaped, with an optional suffix, consisting of `:`, followed by a comma separated list of font weight/style values.
-  For example, to use *"Open Sans"* in the regular font weight and style
+: A `FONTSPEC` is either a space separated list of family names, surrounded with quotes or space-escaped, with an optional suffix, consisting of `:`, followed by a comma separated list of font weight/style values, or a full html link-element, as produced by https://www.google.com/fonts.
+For example, to use *"Open Sans"* in the regular font weight and style use:
-  use:
 ```bash
 ./best-served-local "Open Sans"
 ```